-- 129. Expresses its concern at the delays in the submission of reports by the Sates Parties to the Committee on the Elimination of Racial Discrimination, which hinder the effective implementation of the Convention and hamper the Committee's operation and monitoring function; [Adopted ad ref.] - 130.
-Reiterates that timely submission of reports by States Parties to ICERD is an obligation under article 9 of the Convention and urges States Parties to the Convention to comply with their reporting obligations; [Adopted ad ref.] - 131.
-Encourages the States Parties to disseminate the Durban Declaration and Programme of Action in an appropriate manner and to include in their periodic reports information on action plans or other measures to implement the Durban Declaration and Programme of Action; [Adopted ad ref.] - 132.
-Acknowledges that the reporting process should encourage and facilitate, at the national level, public scrutiny of government policies and constructive engagement with relevant civil society actors, conducted in a spirit of cooperation and mutual respect, with the aim of advancing the enjoyment by all of the rights protected by the ICERD; [Adopted ad ref.] - 133.
-Encourages the States Parties to engage with civil society while preparing their periodic reports and their follow-up; [Adopted ad ref.] - 134.
-Encourages non-governmental organizations to continue to provide the Committee on the Elimination of Racial Discrimination with relevant information for the reporting process; [Adopted ad ref.] - 135.
-Calls upon the States Parties to disseminate the Durban Declaration and Programme of Action in an appropriate manner and provide the Committee with information on efforts made in that respect under the section of their periodic reports concerning article 7 of ICERD; [AGREED]
+- 129. Expresses its concern at the delays in the submission of reports by the Sates Parties to the Committee on the Elimination of Racial Discrimination, which hinder the effective implementation of the Convention and hamper the Committee's operation and monitoring function; (para 24 section 3 slightly modified) - 130.
+Reiterates that timely submission of reports by States Parties to ICERD is an obligation under article 9 of the Convention and urges States Parties to the Convention to comply with their reporting obligations; (new language based on para 16 section 3) - 131.
+Encourages the States Parties to include in their periodic reports information on action plans or other measures to implement the Durban Declaration and Programme of Action; (para 15 section 3 slightly modified). - 132.
+Acknowledges that the reporting process should encourage and facilitate, at the national level, public scrutiny of government policies and constructive engagement with relevant civil society actors, conducted in a spirit of cooperation and mutual respect, with the aim of advancing the enjoyment by all of the rights protected by the ICERD; (para 18 section 3) - 133.
+Encourages the States Parties to engage with civil society while preparing their periodic reports; (para 20 section 3 slightly modified) - 134.
+Encourages non-governmental organizations to continue to provide the Committee on the Elimination of Racial Discrimination with relevant information for the reporting process; (para 21 section 3 slightly modified) - 135.
+Calls upon the States Parties to disseminate the Durban Declaration and Programme of Action in an appropriate manner and provide the Committee with information on efforts made in that respect under the section of their periodic reports concerning article 7 of ICERD; (para 22 section 3)